erhaym/decrypt-chromium-passwords/README.md

 meta                    sync_entities_metadata
 ```

-The database contains multiple tables, containing informations about the user's login habits.
+The database includes multiple tables, containing informations about the user's login habits.
 But here we're solely insterested in the `logins` table.

 On sqlite3, we can take a look the table's structure (schema):